the-dead-planet/BOON/README.md

 POST
 - Add 'edit' buttons
 - Display Post comments
-- Add dropdown selector for a project to which this post is linked
 - Enable new project creation when entering new post data

 ```